Definition of Take:

 Resident game birds and mammals:

 Rifles, shotguns, pistols, longbows, compound bows, recurve bows, crossbows and birds of prey (falcons, hawks and great horned owls) may be used.
-Longbows, compound bows, recurve bows and crossbows must have minimum draw weights of 35 pounds.
+Longbows, compound bows and recurve bows must have minimum draw weights of 35 pounds.
 Hand-held releases may be used.
-Arrows used to take deer, turkeys or hogs must be equipped with broadheads having at least two sharpened edges with
+Arrows and bolts used to take deer, turkeys or bears must be equipped with broadheads having at least two sharpened edges with

 minimum widths of 7/8 inch.
 Nonmigratory game can be taken from stationary vehicles.
 Air guns may be used to take gray squirrel and rabbit only.